 5. Play Miniature Golf

-Did you know that Ocean City has seven miniature golf courses?
+Did you know that Ocean City has multiple miniature golf courses?
 Several of them stay open rain, snow or shine, all winter long.
 Winter can be the perfect time to practice your putt-putt, as fewer crowds mean there’s less of a chance that a line will form behind you while you get ready to take a swing.

 6. Go Shopping

-Like miniature golf, many of the shops along the Boardwalk stay open all winter long.
+Like miniature golf, many shops along the Boardwalk stay open all winter long.
 In fact, some stores use winter as a time to offer considerable savings and sales.
 If you’re a savvy shopper, a winter vacation to the beach can be an excellent time to snag some great deals.

+While colder weather can discourage riding a roller coaster or the Pirate Ship, there is still plenty to do along the Boardwalk’s amusements.
 You can still bring the family to the arcade for some classic games such as Skeeball or popular video games.
 Some of the indoor rides stay open throughout the winter months, too.

 8. Visit the Community Center Complex